 To make recommendations regarding:

 a.
-Matters with significant budgetary and/or policy implications arising from Internal or External audit reports.
+Matters with significant budgetary and/or policy implications arising from:

-c.
-Matters with significant budgetary and/or policy implications arising from presentations by representatives of outside organisations about services which have a significant impact upon local residents.
+- Presentations by representatives of outside organisations about services which have a significant impact upon local residents.

-d.
+b.
 Consideration of any Councillor Call for Action.

 b.
-Decisions to refer matters to Policy Committees.
+Decisions to refer matters to policy committees.